 Document Translation Services

-We’ve all seen a cringe-worthy example of a document or signage poorly translated into our language.
-An authentic translation can prevent that cringe-worthy moment!
-It doesn’t matter how perfect, effective or aesthetic your original document is, if it’s translated poorly, it will not get across to your international readers.
+We’ve all seen a cringeworthy example of a document or signage that is poorly translated.
+An authentic and professional document translation can prevent such embarrassment!
+It doesn’t matter how perfect, effective, or well-presented your original document is, if the translation quality is subpar, the message will not get across to your international readers.
 Joining forces with a language service provider (LSP) means that your documents go through QA and extra checks before they are delivered to you.

 Protect Your Investment

-You’ve invested carefully in important documents and projects like press releases, newsletters, statements by CEO, and other important publications, and now your project is ready for an international audience.
-You want your project to cross over to a new language audience, whether it is a brilliant scientific theory, important new health protocol, carefully constructed legal document or thrilling novel—but it can only happen if the translation is an authentic representation of your ideas.
+You’ve invested carefully in important documents and projects like press releases, newsletters, statements from the CEO, and other pertinent publications, and now your project is ready for an international audience.
+You want your project to cross over to a new language audience, whether it is a brilliant scientific theory, important new health protocol, carefully constructed legal document, or thrilling novel—but it can only happen if the translation is an authentic representation of your ideas.
 Certified translators are trained to write in the appropriate style for each document.
-It could be one writing style to promote a trusted financial institution, like a bank, or another style for promoting a sports car.
+It could be one writing style for promoting a trusted financial institution, like a bank, and another style altogether for promoting a sports car.

 Professional Treatment of Your Documents

-Carefully decide the grade of interpreting you want, based on the final use of your project.
-The more people who will be viewing your project, the better the translation should be:
+Carefully choose the level of translation you want, based on the final use of your project.
+The more people who will be viewing your project, the better the translation should be.
+For instance:

-- General Translation, for reporting or legal purposes.
+- General Translation, for reporting or legal purposes, e.g., certificates

-- The Gist, only the gist of documents you want to know more about, but do not intend to share.
+- The Gist, the essentials of documents you want to know more about, but do not intend to share

 Special Characters and Typography—Our Specialty

-To reach the reader in a new language, your document must be delivered in a way that is accessible to the reader—not just in terms of the translation itself, but also typography, which can vary dramatically from one language to another.
+To reach the speakers of different languages, your document must be delivered in a way that is accessible—not just in terms of the translation itself, but also typography, which can vary dramatically from one language to another.
 Consider the different characters used for Chinese or Japanese languages and the fact that some languages, like Hebrew, are written from right to left.
 To get this just right, Capital Linguists strongly suggests the TEP process.
-The Translation, Editing and Proofreading (TEP) process is the standard industry practice for delivering your important documents to a new audience with confidence.
-You do not need to use the TEP process if the translation is simply for the purpose of doing business, such as reports, meeting minutes and the like.
-These are often translated from a foreign language into your own, for the purpose of monitoring what branch offices or the competition is doing.
+This process is the standard industry practice for delivering your important documents to a new audience with confidence.
+You likely do not need to use the TEP process if the translation is simply for business purposes, such as reports, meeting minutes, and so on.
+These are often translated from a foreign language into your own to allow for monitoring of what branch offices or the competition is doing.

 How Much Does Translation Cost?